 According to the hard-pressed OODs five boats made a fourth lap, Sam only managed one (four crew in a Wayfarer), Tim made two in his Gull and the rest did three laps.
 The OODs apologise unreservedly for any laps they failed to record – there must be some they missed.

-The result, given that reservation, was a clear win for James (Ent, SGSC) and a clear second place for Val (Laser, LCSC).
+The result was a clear win for James (Ent, SGSC) and a clear second place for Val (Laser, LCSC).
 The third place was very closely contested on corrected time by Sarah (Solo, SBSC), Alan and Steph (Ent, SBSC) and Joseph (Laser, SGSC) in that order – a good spread of clubs and boats.
 Two team prizes are awarded for this event, both based on the aggregate positions of the first six boats in each club.
-The SGSC/LCSC Challenge Trophy went by the slimmest of margins to SGSC, and the SGSC/SBSC Challenge Trophy went by a slightly wider margin, also to SGSC.
-It’s obviously an advantage to be on home waters.
+The SGSC/SBSC Challenge Trophy went to SBSC, and the SGSC/LCSC Challenge Trophy went by a slightly wider margin to SGSC.

 And afterwards there was a sumptuous tea including barbequed sausages and burgers with all the trimmings.
 Many thanks to Mary S and Mary B and an army of helpers and providers.